buntine/SwervinMervin/README.md

 ```
   $ ./play
 ```

+Accelleration and steering is performed via the arrow keys.
+[ENTER] to start, [ESC] to kill the game in fullscreen mode.

 Many in-game settings can be changed in `./swervin_mervin/settings.py` but I'll also load in settings that are defined in `./swervin_mervin/settings_local.py` (which is gitignored).